Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Introduction

-Our last set of results concerns fractional \cc\ (\fcc) games, where each node is allowed to store fractions of objects.
-In our framework, a node can satisfy an object access request by retrieving any set of fractions of the object as long as these fractions sum to at least one.
-As we discuss in Section~\ref{sec:frac}, a natural implementation of this framework is via erasure codes (e.g., using the Digital Fountain approach~\cite{Byers98,Shok06}).
+Finally in Section~\ref{sec:frac}, we introduce the fractional version of \cc\ games (\fcc) to represent content distribution using erasure codes.
+In this framework, each node is allowed to store fractions of objects and can satisfy an object access request by retrieving any set of object fractions as long as these fractions sum to at least one.
+We present a natural implementation of this framework via erasure codes (e.g. using the Digital Fountain approach~\cite{Byers98,Shok06}).
+We prove that \fcc\ games always have equilibria and finding it is in \ppad.
+However, we also show finding equilibria is \ppad-hard even for a sum-of-distances utility function.